techgrounds/techgrounds-FaunaOS/09_Cloud/00_Start-Up/01_Strategy.md

 → DNS

 → Basic SKUs dynamic of static ip adress ?
+Static IP adress

+If you can make dynamic work from static location.

-→ Krijgen we een lijst met vertrouwde locaties, of moeten we alleen rekening met onszelf houden
+→ Krijgen we een lijst met vertrouwde locaties, of moeten we alleen rekening met onszelf houden It will be our locations so those of our house

 -> zijn er meerdere storage accounts nodig?
+There is no need for this

 -> Apart Vnet of moet dit gezamenlijk? er moeten 2 subnets gebruikt worden dus we verwachten dat de op verschillende moeten komen.
 Er staan 2 subnet IP ranges.
+Yes

 **Solution Details:**
 ~~~